-Engineers, site agents and road operatives were all involved in the pre-marking stage of the project where Balfour Beatty and WJ collaborated to set out 8 km for surface works on the M6 J4-J2.
+Engineers, site agents and road operatives were all involved in the pre-marking stage of the project where Balfour Beatty and WJ collaborated to set out 8 km (4.9 miles) for surface works on the M6 J4-J2.

 Site agent Maciej Kozlowski commented: “My engineers were absolutely astonished with the robot, setting that out would have taken both of them a week.”

 WJ Group offer pre-markings as a service to road construction companies such as Balfour Beatty.
 As a service-provider, they see the pre-marking robot working in many different situations and projects.
 Their experience is very clear when evaluating the added value of the robot:

 “It really is quite something to witness the robot carrying out the task at hand.
 The efficiency of the whole operation is absolutely incredible and to see this innovation come to life and perform was brilliant”, says David Bayley, WJ Group.